kryton-me/kryton-me.github.io/2022-05-RadioPart3Homebrew.md

 ## Relay
 Use a GPIO pin on the Pi to turn a relay on/off to be able to turn the speakers on/off.

+## Buttons
+In order to control the radio I need some buttons.
+In order to do this I we need to set up the GPIO pins, I used this guide [basic guide to set up GPIO](https://raspberrytips.com/raspberry-pi-gpio-pins/).

+Thankfully the pi has pull up or down resistors built in when setting them up which is not menthiond in the above guide:

+	GPIO.setup(channel, GPIO.IN, pull_up_down=GPIO.PUD_DOWN)

+We also need the ability to start the radio stream via the comman line.
+This is recomended via the subprocess libary:

+	import subprocess

+Then something like the following:

+	bashCommand = "mplayer <stream url>"
+	process = subprocess.Popen(bashCommand)

 # Software

 ## Operating system